Skips2003/Jym/README.md

 The entire site follows a basic structure of flask using flask-restful APIs to communicate with the databases, JS for a dynamic front end and sending information back through the API to the databases.

 A person from outside the group was used to create an account and test the experience of the frontend.

+https://github.com/lahaxearnaud/body-highlighter is used for the muscles worked diagrams does not need installed or compiled but if it is'nt working try the command above!